Exploring the 4 values of the Agile Manifesto

 At that time, a new project management methodology known as XP programming was trendy in software development.
 Other methodologies referred to as “Lightweight methods” were also emerging.

-17 active leaders involved in these communities decided to meet at Snowbird Utah February 11-13 2001 to discuss about what was in common or what was different between all these methods in the field of software development.
+17 active leaders involved in these communities decided to meet at Snowbird Utah February 11-13 2001 to discuss what was common or what was different between all these methods in the field of software development.
 From these, emerged the agile manifesto, a statement of 4 values that capture the core ideas that all the participants shared during the meeting.

 The agile movement was born.